 Built during the 19th century (1847-1855) by the reformist Rani Rashmoni it shows clear signs of the then Bengal architecture.
-The style of Nava-Ratna (Nine Spires) has been implemented in this three storeyed south facing temple which stands on a high platform with a flight of stairs.
+Moreover, the style of Nava-Ratna (Nine Spires) is there in this three storeyed south facing temple which stands on a high platform with a flight of stairs.

 The ‘garbha griha’ in Bengali stands for “sanctum sanctorum” where the Devi Bhavatarini stands on the chest of Lord Shiva.
 Both the idols are placed on a thousand-petaled lotus made of silver.
-Lying close to the main temple is a series of twelve Shiva temples identical in their stature built in the traditional “aath-chala” Bengal style.
-This vast temple complex provides the pilgrims a sense of awe that has a kind of spirituality in the atmosphere.
+Lying close to the main temple is a series of twelve Shiva temples identical in their stature consist the traditional “aath-chala” Bengal style.

 So she set out to build this vast temple complex consisting temples of Goddess Kali, Lord Shiva and a temple of Radha Krishna.
 It took eight years to build the entire structure.
-The temple head priest was a scholarly elder sage named Ramkumar.
-But within a year of its foundation he died and then the responsibilities were passed to his brother Ramkrishna who attained “moksha” through his love for the Divine Mother and brought great fame to the Dakshineswar temple.
+The temple head priest was a scholarly elder sage famous by the name of Ramkumar.
+But within a year of its foundation he died and hence passed on the responsibilities to his brother Ramkrishna who attained “moksha” through his love for the Divine Mother and brought great fame to the Dakshineswar temple.

 The Dakshineswar Kali Temple’s atmosphere is indifferent to praise or criticism, here the lowly and highly does not have any difference.
 Here all live with an unusual harmony.
 Time- is mystery in the place.
 It seems as if time has stopped here.
 The streets outside the Dakshineswar Kali Temple increase the anticipation of the devotees for Ma Kali who would soon shower her love and calm your mind.
 The Divine Mother is decorated with ornaments like anklets, necklaces made of gold and pearls, a garland of human heads made out of gold and a golden nose ring with a pearl-drop.

-- Kalpataru one of the holiest of festivals for the Bengalees is celebrated at the Dakshineswar Kali Temple.
+- Kalpataru one of the holiest of festivals at the Dakshineswar Kali Temple.
 Followers of Sri Ramkrishna attend this festival with much enthusiasm.
-It is celebrated on the first day of the English calendar i.e. 1st January.
+It occurs on the first day of the English calendar i.e. 1st January.

-- Diwali at Dakshineswar Kali Temple is celebrated through Kali puja where the deity Bhavatarini is worshipped and prayed by thousands of pilgrims.
-The entire temple complex is adorned with diyas and strings of lights decorated at every corner.
+- On Diwali, Kali pooja takes place at Dakshineswar Kali Temple where the devotees worship deity Bhavatarini.
+The devotees also decorate the entire temple complex is with diyas and strings of lights.
 Nowadays sky lights are also lit within the temple premises making the whole place glow with bright lights.

 - Once a month takes place the Amavasya (darkest night) ritual where devotees offer their prayers after a daylong of fasting and breaks it after the priest has performed the Homa